-and the role of leverage.
-When banks with weakened balance sheets reduced their credit supply (Ivashina and Scharfstein, 2010; Santos, 2011; Puri, Rocholl and Steffen, 2011), firms, especially small and young ones, responded by cutting employment and investment (Chodorow-Reich, 2014, Ongena, Peydro and Van Horen, 2015, Cingano, Manaresi and Sette, 2016).
-The strength of firms' balance sheets were an important determinant of how firms responded to the crisis.
-Firms that identified themselves as financially constrained planned deeper cuts in their workforce and capital expenditure (Campello, Graham and Harvey, 2010).
-Firms that were more leveraged or faced bigger roll-over risks going into the crisis experienced sharper declines in employment, investment and productivity (e.g. Almeida et al., 2012; Giroud and Mueller, 2017; Wix, 2017; Kalemli-Ozcan, Laeven and Moreno, 2018; Duval, Hong and Timmer, 2020).
+Our paper contributes to the literature in several ways.
+First, it adds to the literature on the real effects of the global financial crisis, which has mainly focused on short-term effects and the role of leverage (e.g. Campello, Graham and Harvey, 2010; Almeida et al., 2012; Giroud and Mueller, 2017; Wix, 2017; Kalemli-Ozcan, Laeven and Moreno, 2018; Duval, Hong and Timmer, 2020).
 The role of cash holdings has received much less attention, but there is evidence that publicly listed US firms with limited cash invested less (Duchin, Ozbas and Sensoy, 2010) and cut employment more (Schoefer, 2015) during the global financial crisis.
-Our work complements these findings in several ways.
-First, we focus on SMEs rather than large, publicly listed firms.
-Second, we explicitly compare the short-term and the long-term impact of the crisis.
-We show that, in contrast to publicly listed firms, for SMEs the effect of initial cash-holdings is not only persistent but grows over time.
-Third, we provide evidence consistent with two mechanisms, competition dynamics and borrowing constraints, that can explain this amplification effect.
+Our work complements these findings by focusing on SMEs rather than large, publicly listed firms and by explicitly comparing the short-term and the long-term impact of the crisis.
+We show that taking long-term effects into account is important as for SMEs the effect of initial cash-holdings is not only persistent but grows over time.
+We provide novel evidence consistent with two mechanisms, competition dynamics and borrowing constraints, that can explain this amplification effect.

-Second, our paper relates to the literature on the use of corporate liquidity management to ease financial constraints.
-Partly due to data limitations, this literature has mostly focused on large, publicly listed (US) firms.
-It has been shown that financially constrained firms hold more cash for precautionary motives (e.g. Opler et al., 1999; Faulkender and Wang, 2006; Acharya, Almeida and Campello, 2007; Cunha and Pollet, 2020) and that cash reserves allow financially constrained firms to invest more, especially when hedging needs are large (Denis and Sibilkov, 2010).6 Firms dynamically adjust the proportion of the cash flow they save to avoid having to finance their growth in the future at a higher cost (Begenau and Palazzo, 2021).
-When faced with a negative macroeconomic or funding shock firms tend to increase their cash holdings (Almeida, Campello and Weisbach, 2004, Song and Lee, 2012) which leads them to reduce investment (Berg, 2018) and employment (Bancchetta, Benhima and Poilly, 2019; Melcangi, 2019).
-In addition, a liquid balance sheet has been shown to protect firm investment in the face of a contractionary monetary policy shock (Ottonello and Winberry, 2020, Jeenas, 2018) or a credit supply shock (Beck, Da-Rocha-Lopes and Silva, 2021).
-A liquid balance sheet also allows suppliers to provide liquidity insurance to their constrained clients by increasing the amount of trade credit (Garcia-Appendini and Montoriol-Garriga, 2013).
-Our paper adds to this literature by providing novel insights into the relationship between SMEs' cash holdings
+Second, our paper adds to the literature on corporate liquidity management which, partly due to data limitations, has mostly focused on large, publicly listed (US) firms.
+This literature shows that financially constrained firms hold more cash for precautionary motives (e.g. Opler et al., 1999; Faulkender and Wang, 2006; Acharya, Almeida and Campello, 2007; Cunha and Pollet, 2020).
+Following a negative macroeconomic or funding shock firms tend to increase cash holdings (Almeida, Campello and Weisbach, 2004, Song and Lee, 2012) which leads them to reduce investment or employment (Berg, 2018; Bancchetta, Benhima and Poilly, 2019; Melcangi, 2019).
+In addition, cash reserves allow financially constrained firms to invest more, especially when hedging needs are large (Denis and Sibilkov, 2010) and they protect firm investment in the face of a contractionary monetary policy or credit supply shock (Jeenas, 2018; Ottonello and Winberry, 2020; Beck, Da-Rocha-Lopes and Silva, 2021).
+Our paper provides novel insights into the relationship between SMEs' cash holdings and their long-term investment decisions after a large financial shock.